EpicOrange/riichi_advanced/documentation/tiles.md

 # Tile reference

 This document is a reference for all of the tiles currently supported in the tileset.
+See [`guide_to_tiles.md`](guide_to_tiles.md) for how these tiles (particularly the jokers) are used in various rulesets.

 ## Standard tiles